-How to Cook a Turkey Testimonials Page 2
+How to Cook at Thanksgiving Turkey Testimonials Page 2

 - OH MY Gosh!!!
 I tried your method, stuffing under the skin and the butter, thyme and rosemary etc. Then I cooked it fully covered in a non-stick pot with a glass cover.
 475 for 20 min then your recommended 250 for 4 hours, but it was actually ready an hour sooner, my timer popped up.
 I let it cool, then refrigerated over night.
 Today I carved it, re-heated with some of the broth before I made my gravy, but re-heated it covered.
 It was simply delicious.
 I loved not having to cook it today, it freed the oven up for me and the carving had been done before dinner.
 I'll never cook a turkey on Thanksgiving day again, always the day before using this method.
 I'll also pass it on to everyone I know.
 Tender, juicy, awesome.

 - I have been cooking thanksgiving dinners since 1975.
 I have always used the turkey bags.
 This year, I forgot to buy them, so I needed to find out how to actually cook a turkey without them.
 I found your website and decided to try it.
 But instead of using butter on the breast meat, I used “Cajun Injector Creole Butter” on it.
 I poured it in instead of using the injector needle.
 So it was like using a marinade.
 It turned out to be the tastiest turkey I ever made.
 The marinade actually reached the dark meat also.
 You have got to try that also.
 I found the creole butter at this website: brucefoods.com Thank you, A satisfied customer 11/28/08